-Every student of the Master’s degree program must participate in one of the moot court courses valued 5+5 ECTS.
+Every student of the Master’s degree programme must participate in one of the moot court courses valued 5+5 ECTS.
 The most successful students are selected to represent the Faculty of Law at international competitions.
-The aim of the program is to develop highly effective analytical and public speaking skills in the context of a legal oral argument.
+The aim of the programme is to develop highly effective analytical and public speaking skills in the context of a legal oral argument.

 Students are prepared and encouraged to participate in the following prestigious international moot courts: